strawdynamics/luminous/README.md

 * **Bower**: `bower install luminous`
 * **Manual**: [Download](https://github.com/imgix/luminous/archive/master.zip) and use `dist/luminous.min.js` or `dist/luminous.js`

-If you're using the pre-built version of Luminous, simply include it on your page.
-This will make `window.Luminous` and `window.LuminousGallery` available for your use.
-If you use a build tool such as Browserify, there are a few things you should keep in mind.
+If you're using the pre-built version of Luminous, it will automatically make `window.Luminous` and `window.LuminousGallery` available for your use when included on your page.

-`require('luminous-lightbox')` gives you an object with `Luminous` and `LuminousGallery` keys.
+If you prefer to use `require` statements and a build tool like Browserify, there are a couple other things to keep in mind.
+First, `require('luminous-lightbox')` gives you an object with `Luminous` and `LuminousGallery` keys.
 You can use it like this:

 ``` javascript
 var Luminous = require('luminous-lightbox').Luminous;